Rate-Splitting Multiple Access: Finite Constellations, Receiver Design, and SIC-free Implementation: Transceiver designs for RSMA

 A common confusion exists between two ideas: 1) treating interference as noise and 2) treating interference as Gaussian noise.
 With finite constellations, interference is not Gaussian, and hence the sum of interference and noise is not Gaussian.
 The optimal way of treating interference as noise is to use its exact probability distribution when de-mapping as shown in Appendix B. This leads to joint de-mapping.
 However, in practice, it is computationally more efficient to pretend that the interference is Gaussian, and hence the sum of interference and noise is also Gaussian.
 This leads to receivers treating the sum of interference and noise as as an effective Gaussian noise (such as receivers for downlink MU-MIMO), which could result in a huge performance loss in comparison to joint de-mapping because the wrong probability distribution for the interference is used.
 For RSMA, jointly de-mapping the common and the private streams is equivalent to treating the common stream as noise when decoding the private stream.

-In light of the classification of SIC type and non-SIC type receivers, it is evident that, depending on the type of the receivers in use, the system should be designed to maximize the corresponding CC sum-rate in order to optimize the performance.
+In light of the classification of SIC type and non-SIC type receivers, it is evident that, depending on the type of the receivers in use, the system should be designed to maximize the corresponding CC sum-rate (with or without SIC) in order to optimize the performance.